EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 <!-- prettier-ignore-end -->

-Modify the **mapStateToProps** function implementation for the MyLists component so that component props are bound to the implemented slice of the Redux state:
+Modify the MyLists component's **mapStateToProps** function to obtain the component's props from the corresponding slice of the Redux state:

 ```jsx
 export const mapStateToProps = (state, ownProps) => ({